 The high fees of financial advisors take a big chunk of cash away from your investment pot.

 Their fees are costing you big time and ironically, this is one of the reasons why managed portfolios rarely outperform index funds!
+If you want a mathematical explanation of the impact of advisor fees on your future wealth, check out Tony Robbins’ book “Unshakeable’.
+In this awesome book, he spends the first 92 pages outlining exactly what I am saying in this post.

 Once financial advisors subtract their fees, your returns will be less than they could have been had the money for the fees been invested.